 - Cost for the project—this might include a breakdown if needed for things like assembly, or multi-unit miniatures.
 Shipping and handling costs should be a part of the cost for the project.

-- How will the transactions be completed—when will the final payment be made to the miniature painter
+- How the transactions will be completed—when will the final payment be made to the miniature painter, and by what method of payment.

 5 Potential Mistakes When Commissioning a Miniature Painter